polylang/polylang/readme.md

 ## [How to set up Polylang](#how-to-setup-polylang)

-The most simple way is to clone locally this repository directly in your local WordPress instance `wp-content/plugins/` folder.
+The most simple way is to clone locally this repository and build it directly in your local WordPress instance by following the steps bellow:

 1. Go to your local WordPress instance wp-content/plugins/ folder:<br/>
 `cd your/local/wordpress/path/wp-content/plugins`